 With all this equipment it’s useful to be able to carry and access it quickly and comfortably.
 This is where touring backpacks come in.
 They offer great organization with dedicated pockets for your shovel, probe and hydration pack.
 Hip belts and chest straps are also standard features guaranteeing a great fit.
-Some touring backpacks are compatible with removable avalanche airbag systems.

 If you are caught in an avalanche, your best chance of survival is an avalanche airbag.
 You pull the trigger, the airbag inflates and hopefully, you will rise to the top of the avalanche debris.
 An avalanche airbag works because inverse segregation or the Brazil Nut effect, simply put – the bigger particles always rise to the top.
 An airbag rucksack helps to make you as big as possible, so you rise to the top of avalanche debris.

 A set is everything you need to inflate your avalanche backpack, so airbag system, backpack and cartridge for inflation.
 With a full set you’re ready to go.

 A set is all you need for riding apart from one big caveat – you need to get a cartridge.
 Check in the product description and the brand which the set is from.
 So an Ortovox backpack goes with an Ortovox cartridge, an Arva cartridge goes with an Arva backpack.

 A very versatile option is a removable airbag system.
 As the name suggests, they are removable and exchangeable between different compatible avalanche backpacks.
 Choose a small pack for short tours and a larger one for longer trips.
 You can also take the system out and use the bag as a regular backpack.
 Practical!

 An airbag compatible backpack is made so that you can add a removable airbag system.
 Again, you must make sure that the two options fit, so read the product description carefully.